Amaranthaceae Family:

 The plant family Amaranthaceae was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.

-Plants of the World Online lists 183 accepted genera (as of 11-7-22 when I last updated this page).
+As of 11-9-23 when this page was last updated, Plants of the World Online lists 184 accepted genera in this family.
 This family is commonly known as the Amaranth family.

 PLANTS OF THE WORLD ONLINE